-“CBS This Morning,” which had fired Charlie Rose the week before over similar accusations of sexual misconduct, came in third last week with 3.5 million viewers.
+“CBS This Morning,” which had fired Charlie Rose in November over similar accusations of sexual misconduct, has remained in third place.
 While it hasn’t seen the same ratings spike post-scandal that “Today” has, its numbers have held steady with Gayle King and Norah O’Donnell at the helm.

 “Not for lack of trying, the CBS morning show remains the outlier.
 For whatever reason — habit or just viewer taste — ‘Today’ and ‘GMA’ are the go-to broadcast network shows in the morning,” said Hinckley.
 “I suspect that viewers who want the somewhat harder-news approach of the CBS show are drained off, to some extent, by Fox and MSNBC’s morning shows.”